alfetahe/process-hub/README.md

 Main features include:
 - Automatically or manually distribute processes within a cluster of nodes.
 - Distributed and synchronized process registry for fast process lookups.
+- Process monitoring and automatic restart on failures (`Supervisor`).
-- Process state handover.
+- Process state handover on process migration.
-- Strategies to handle network partitions, node failures, process migrations, synchronization, distribution and more.
+- Provides different strategies out of the box to handle:
+  - Process migrations.
+  - Process distribution.
+  - Process synchronization.
+  - Process replication.
+  - Cluster partitioning.
 - Hooks for triggering events on specific actions and extend the functionality.
 - Automatic hub cluster forming and healing when nodes join or leave the cluster.
-- Ability to define custom strategies to alter the behavior of the system.
+- Customizable and extendable to alter the default behavior of the system by implementing custom hook handlers and strategies.

 ## Installation